Will Your Resume Beat The Applicant Tracking System (ATS)?

 The resumes with the most relevant context are the ones passed along.
 So in a way, your keywords are more important than ever – as is avoiding the practice of “stuffing.”

 And while the technology remains far from perfect, it’s a major improvement indeed.

 Here’s how to beat the bots at what they do best.

 The ‘robot’ will scan your resume and look for expected sections.
 For example, it’s likely to be programmed to search for information on:

-social media profiles
+Social media profiles

-It’s easy to imagine a quirky designer with extensive experience at Apple might call ‘former employers’ something like ‘previous gigs’ as a way to convey their ‘personal brand’ to a recruiter.
+It’s easy to imagine that a quirky designer with extensive experience at Apple might call ‘former employers’ something like ‘previous gigs’ as a way to convey their ‘personal brand’ to a recruiter.